 It creates a strange dynamic for their partner, if I love you, you’ll run, if I reject you, you’ll want me back.

-This situation is frustrating for both people, no one is happy, the relationship is directionless everyone is exhausted and if a change isn’t created a change will naturally evolve out of seer frustration.
+This situation is frustrating for both people, no one is happy, the relationship is directionless everyone is exhausted and if a change isn’t created a change will naturally evolve out of sheer frustration.

 The key to this dilemma is to get the stuck person off this cycle of needing to decide on a direction to stay or go and help them reconnect to their true self so they can effectively assess their relationship intelligently.

 You see the “stuck cycle” is the person focused on their fears not on what they actually want this means they are not themselves they are in a survival version of themselves.

-The critical question is not should I leave or not, the freeing question is; is my relationship right or wrong for me?
+The critical question is not whether should I leave or not, the freeing question is; is my relationship right or wrong for me?

 This question leads the person into a learning state of mind.
 This quest is a safer way to get their answer without the pressure of a set outcome.